 Please note: the views and opinions expressed on other websites do not necessarily reflect those of the Shark Trust.

-WORLDWIDE// The Summer issue of our Shark Focus magazine, created exclusively for Shark Trust members, is due out soon.
-Members can expect to receive their copy in the next couple of weeks.
+WORLDWIDE// The spring issue of Shark Focus magazine, created exclusively for Shark Trust members, is out now.
+Image © Simon Pierce.

 UK// A wildlife documentary showing a huge gathering of sharks has got to be somewhere exotic, right?
 The Galápagos, perhaps, or the Great Barrier Reef.
 Well, no – it was a short gannet's flight from Cornwall.
 Image © Linda Pitkin.

 18 Mar 2016

 USA// The arguments continue to rage about the actual role that ‘keystone’ species, such as sharks, play in ecosystems rather than popular perceptions about them, writes Bob Carling for TheFishSite.
 Image © Grant Palmerhead, Wikimedia Commons.

 UK// We’re excited to announce Savoo Search, Save and Raise as a new fundraising partner, allowing us to generate valuable funds for the Shark Trust through web searches and discount vouchers for online shopping.